tembo-io/website/docs/postgres_guides/working-with-json-data-in-postgres/working-with-json-data-in-postgres.md

 <img src={Update} width="900" alt="Update" />

-There are many other json functions that you can use to manipulate data; to learn more, [check their official documentation](https://www.postgresql.org/docs/9.5/functions-json.html)
+There are many other json functions that you can use to manipulate data; to learn more, [check their official documentation](https://www.postgresql.org/docs/9.5/functions-json.html).

 ## Delete JSON data

-You can use the `DELETE` statement to delete any specific row
+You can use the `DELETE` statement to delete any specific row:

 ```
 DELETE FROM students WHERE info->>'name' = 'John';